ticketmaster/iOS-SecureEntrySDK/README.md

 ```

 2. Add the `SecureEntryView.xcodeproj` from the cloned repository in your own Xcode project.
-3. Link `SecureEntryView.framework` with your target
+3. Link `Presence.framework` with your target
 4. Add Copy Files Build Phase to include the framework to your application bundle

 ## Usage